douglascraigschmidt/LiveLessons/Java8/README.md

          bardWorks for word.
 It also show how to encode and decode a regular expression string so it can be sent and received as part of a URL.

+. ex46 - This example shows how the Java regular expressions can be
+         encoded and decoded so they can be sent and received as part of a URL.

+. ex47 - This example showcases and benchmarks the use of Java
+         object-oriented and functional programming features in the context of a Memoizer configured with either a Java ConcurrentHashMap, a Java Collections SynchronizedMap, and a HashMap protected by a Java StampedLock.
+This Memoizer is used to compute, cache, and retrieve large prime numbers via virtual Thread objects.
+This example also demonstrates the Java record data type and several advanced features of StampedLock.